-Mostly white jury puts race out front in Arbery death trial
+Arbery death trial dominated by race before it even begins

 BRUNSWICK, Ga.
-(AP) — The selection of a nearly all-white jury to decide the fate of three men charged with murder for chasing and killing Ahmaud Arbery has forced concerns about racial fairness to the forefront of the case before the trial even begins.
+(AP) — The trial hasn’t even started and yet issues of race are dominating the case in which three white men are charged with murder for chasing and killing Ahmaud Arbery.

-The trial over the 25-year-old Black man’s slaying by white men who spotted Arbery running in their neighborhood has become part of the broader reckoning on racial injustice in the U.S. legal system and whether Black victims get treated fairly.
+The 25-year-old Black man’s slaying has become part of the broader reckoning on racial injustice in the U.S. legal system.
+Greg and Travis McMichael, a father and son, and their neighbor William “Roddie” Bryan weren’t charged for more than two months until a cellphone video of the shooting leaked online.

-Arbery’s family and their supporters had their faith rattled Wednesday when 2 1/2 weeks of jury selection ended with the judge agreeing to seat a jury of 11 whites and one Black man.
-Superior Court Judge Timothy Walmsley said he agreed with prosecutors that the exclusion of other Black potential jurors appeared to be “intentional discrimination.”
-He also said Georgia law limited his authority to intervene after defense attorneys stated nonracial reasons for cutting those jurors.
+And Arbery’s family and their supporters had their faith rattled after 2 1/2 weeks of jury selection ended Wednesday with the judge agreeing to seat a panel of 11 whites and one Black man.

 “It’s probably clearer than before that race is going to be at the forefront of this case and will probably even play a big role in jury deliberations” at the end of the trial, said Page Pate, a Georgia criminal defense attorney who isn’t involved in the case.